 Local authorities should be able to design the network of public space as part of their development plans.

 At neighbourhood level, urban design should work with communities to foster social inclusion, celebrate multiculturalism, and enable urban livelihoods, thus creating rich, vibrant spaces in the urban commons.

+Need for metropolitan public spaces that could be financed through inter-municipality cooperation.

-Laws and regulations need to be reviewed, to establish enabling systems to create, revitalise, manage, and maintain public space, including participatory processes to define their use and manage access to public spaces.
+Laws and regulations need to be reviewed, to establish enabling systems to acquire public spaces where there are none, create, revitalise, manage, and maintain public space, including participatory processes to define their use and manage access to public spaces.
+Laws and regulations to be set by the central government so as to streamline the same for the public spaces.
+Central government could set standards for issuance of Tenders for public space design.

 Land value sharing and land readjustment tools to be widely adopted and promoted for municipalities to capture private values generated by better public spaces to sustain investment in public space.

-Investing in public space needs to be harnessed as a driver for economic and social development, taking into consideration urban-rural linkages.
+Investing in public space needs to be harnessed as a driver for economic and social development, taking into consideration urban-rural linkages and agriculturally productive public space. .

 As cities expand, the necessary land for streets and public spaces as well as public infrastructure networks must be secured.
 Urban projects need to ensure adequate public space in planned city extensions, planned city infills and participatory slum upgrading projects.
 Instruments to enable the creation of public space from private owned land are of critical importance.
+Quality of public spaces is dependent on the construction or the design of the buildings around it.

 Debate on targets, indictors and principles on measuring the distribution, quantity, quality and accessibility of public space.